-Value-Based Purchasing was adopted as an incentive to improve the quality of care delivered.
+Value-Based Purchasing (VBP) was adopted with the implementation of the Georgia Families 360° program as an incentive to improve the quality of care delivered.
 Monitoring contracts under a value-based purchasing model shifts the focus from monitoring structures and processes to monitoring outcomes, or measuring the value of the services purchased.
+Under the new Georgia Families contracts, value-base purchasing will be implemented.
+The metrics and targets for both programs were presented earlier in this Plan and the methodology for implementation of the VBP program has been defined.